-John Walton enters his second season as the radio play-by-play voice of the Washington Capitals, and also serves as the team's Director of Broadcasting.
-In addition to radio play-by-play, Walton also hosts video coverage on the team’s website on Caps365 at WashingtonCaps.com.
+John Walton enters his fifth season as the radio play-by-play voice of the Washington Capitals, and also serves as the team's Director of Broadcasting, overseeing the 12-station Washington Capitals Radio Network.

 A player for five years in the NHL and a defenseman for Washington during the 1990-91 and ’91-92 campaigns, Sabourin retired from professional hockey following the 1998-99 season.
 In 74 games with Washington and Calgary, the native of Scarborough, Ontario, recorded two goals and eight assists, including five points in 28 games for the Capitals in 1990-91.
 In 47 games over his two seasons with Washington, Sabourin recorded one goal and four assists while registering 129 penalty minutes.
 While playing for Calgary in 1988-89, Sabourin appeared in one playoff game en route to the Flames’ Stanley Cup title.

 Drafted by Calgary in the second round (33rd overall) of the 1984 Entry Draft, Sabourin continued his hockey involvement following his playing career by serving as an analyst for the Sunshine Network’s coverage of the now-defunct Orlando Solar Bears of the International Hockey League.
 He remains active in area youth hockey and with the Capitals alumni group.